naninovel/docs/docs/en/faq/index.md

 ## Can I use Naninovel as a drop-in dialogue system for an existing game?

-While Naninovel is focused on traditional visual novel games and works best as a template for one, it's possible to integrate the engine into existing projects.
-If you're making a 3D adventure game, an RPG, or a game of any other genre, you can still use Naninovel as a drop-in dialogue system.

-Be aware that, in most cases, such integration will require C# (or [visual](/guide/samples#visual-scripting)) scripting to varying extents.
-See the [engine architecture overview](/guide/engine-architecture) to get a grasp of how Naninovel works, and the [integration guide](/guide/integration-options) for more information on the available integration options.
+While Naninovel is primarily designed as a foundation for building visual novels, it can also be used as a drop-in dialogue or cutscene system for games of any genre.
+It even includes a [dedicated mode](/guide/getting-started#dialogue-mode) specifically for that use case.

 ## Why not use node graphs for scenario authoring?